Garrote: Abolition

 The last civilian executions in Spain, both by garroting, were those of the poisoner Pilar Prades in May 1959 and the spree killer José María Jarabo in July 1959.
 Recent legislation had caused many crimes (such as robbery–murder) to fall under the jurisdiction of military law; thus, prosecutors rarely requested civilian executions.
 Military executions were still performed in Spain until the 1970s.
 The garrotings of Heinz Chez (real name Georg Michael Welzel) and Salvador Puig Antich in March 1974, both convicted in the Francoist State of killing police officers, were the last state-sanctioned garrotings in Spain and in the world.

-With the 1973 Penal Code, prosecutors once again started requesting execution in civilian cases, but the death penalty was abolished in 1978 after caudillo Francisco Franco's death.
-The last man to be sentenced to death by garroting was José Luis Cerveto "el asesino de Pedralbes" in October 1977, for a double robbery–murder in May 1974.
+With the 1973 Penal Code, prosecutors once again started requesting execution in civilian cases, but the death penalty was abolished in 1978 after dictator Francisco Franco's death.
+The last man to be sentenced to death by garroting was José Luis Cerveto "the murderer of Pedralbes" in October 1977, for a double robbery–murder in May 1974.
 Cerveto requested execution, but his sentence was commuted.
 Another prisoner whose civilian death sentence was commuted was businessman Juan Ballot, for the contract killing of his wife in Navarre in November 1973.

-In Spain, the death penalty was abolished after a new constitution was adopted in 1978.
-The writer Camilo José Cela obtained a garrote (which had probably been used for the execution of Puig Antich) he was an anti-capitalist militant who fought against the Franco dictatorship from the Consejo General del Poder Judicial to display at his foundation.
-The device was kept in storage in Barcelona.
-It was displayed in the room that the Cela Foundation devoted to his novel La familia de Pascual Duarte until Puig Antich's family asked for its removal.
+After the death penalty was abolished in Spain, the writer Camilo José Cela obtained a garrote (which had probably been used for the execution of Puig Antich) from the Consejo General del Poder Judicial to display at his foundation.
+The device was kept in storage in Barcelona, and was displayed in the room that the Cela Foundation devoted to his novel La familia de Pascual Duarte until Puig Antich's family asked for its removal.

 In 1990, Andorra became the last country to officially abolish the death penalty by garrotting, though this method had not been employed there since the late 12th century.